 Is the world of batch-driven document processing soon over?
 A world in which customer inquiries are collected as letters or e-mails and processed over several days or weeks?
 Analyses have shown that the average "life cycle" of a business transaction of this type is three weeks.
 Are such long processing times even accepted today?

 The fact is that corporate customer communication is currently undergoing rapid change; not only because there is a diversity of analogue and digital channels, but also because the diversity in document and output management is increasing.
 Typically, for example, information about one and the same business transaction is exchanged via different media.
 Today, the consumer or customer wants to have the choice of which channel to use to contact their insurer, bank, telecommunications provider and other business partners.
 If, for example, he is on the road and wants to read the message on his iPhone or tablet - then the corresponding document is required in HTML format for optimal display.
-On the other hand, if the document issensitive or has a valuable tactile value, such as the purchase contract or insurance policy, then pressure still plays a role.
-One would like to file a valuable document in the main folder, sometimes this is still required by law.
+On the other hand, if the document issensitive or has a valuable tactile value, such as the purchase contract or insurance policy, then printing still plays a role.
+One would like to file a valuable document in the paper-based (physical) folder, sometimes this is still required by law.

 A high degree of "suppleness" in customer communication is therefore required in order to be able to switch quickly from one medium to another if necessary or to be able to "serve" several channels simultaneously.
 In general, expectations of quality and speed are rising - the latter is certainly also the result of experience in online trading, where it is now almost taken for granted that the product ordered will be shipped the same day.
 The time factor is playing an increasingly important role in customer communication, because short response times ultimately also mean a piece of quality in general.
 Of course, there are gradual gradations in the individual communication media in terms of processing time: e-mail is certainly more accommodating than video and audio messages.
 And of course, various socio-cultural factors such as age, education, IT affinity, language, etc. also influence communication behaviour.